How to Get 10X More Out of Email Marketing with PPC (and Vice Versa)

 #4.
 Leverage Remarketing Ads to Hammer Your Offer Home

 As tempting as it is to pummel your prospects’ inboxes with offers, it usually just earns you an “unsubscribe” or an “automatically move to junk mail” label.
 In fact, I have refused to talk to sales guys who clutter my inbox, even if I was originally completely gung-ho about their product.
-That said, data shows that people are more likely to follow through with a purchase if they see a brand’s name repeatedly.
-This creates a tough challenge for email marketers, who are desperate to keep their brands top-of-mind for prospects without driving them crazy.
+However, data shows that people are more likely to follow through with a purchase if they see a brand’s name repeatedly.
+This creates a tough challenge for email marketers, who want to keep their brands top-of-mind for prospects without driving them crazy.

-What’s the best way to walk this fine line?
+So what’s the best practice here?
 Hit ‘em from different angles!
 Rather than spamming their inboxes to stay fresh in prospects’ minds, run remarketing campaigns so your ads appear while they are browsing the internet (you can target anyone who has visited your site!).
 These ads are less intrusive than emails and have proven to be incredibly effective.
 As you can see below, the more someone sees these ads, the more likely he or she is to complete a conversion.

 If you rely on remarketing for branding purposes, it’s safe to reduce your email frequency.
 Prospects will no longer be jaded by your incessant emails and will be more likely to read the few high-quality messages that you send.
 Here are some tips for finding the right email sending frequency.